Question

 Synergized

-Use when the collaboration created results greater than the sum of individual contributions, emphasizing the multiplicative effect of working together
+Perfect when collaborative efforts produced results greater than the sum of individual contributions, emphasizing value creation

 Interfaced